MichalPleban/cbm2-pc-emulator/README.md

 The first command loads the emulation layer in the upper part of the memory, and the second issues INT 19 to reboot the 8088 system.

 Inser the second diskette in the drive 0 and press any key.
 The emulation layer will load the PC boot sector and execute it, loading the PC version of MS-DOS.
-Beware: loading the system takes about 2 minutes, due to slow speed of the IEEE drive.
+Loading the system takes about 2 minutes, due to slow speed of the IEEE drive.

 Loaded PC-DOS 3.30 runs inside the PC emulation layer.
 You can try different DOS commands - everyhing that is not tied directly to PC hardware (like GRAFTABL) should work.